brightfish-be/pads/readme.md

 # Pads&mdash;lightweight and dependency-free on-screen keyboards

-Out of the box the package contains three keyboards: a plain dial pad, and two iOS like keyboards, one for email fields and one for body copy.
+Out of the box the package contains three keyboards: a plain dial pad, an email keyboard and a simple one for name fields.
 Of course one can add custom keyboards and layouts, along with the methods for their function and modifier keys.
 All fields having the `pad-field` class will be linked to the keyboard.
 Each field's `type` (or `data-pad`) attribute defines the layout of the keyboard.
 <br>